-3.16 We have strong partnership links with the County Council, the Primary Care Trust and the local police division, as well as the neighbouring authority of Castle Point in particular, in a number of areas e.g. housing, supporting people, health improvement, crime and disorder, drugs and alcohol, and emergency planning.
+We have strong partnership links with the County Council, the Primary Care Trust and the local police division, as well as the neighbouring authority of Castle Point in particular, in a number of areas e.g. housing, supporting people, health improvement, crime and disorder, drugs and alcohol, and emergency planning.
 Our Local Strategic Partnership, involving a variety of agencies and overseeing the development of a Community Strategy for the District, is working well.

-3.17 We have protocols in place with our Parishes and the business community.
+We have protocols in place with our Town Council/Parishes and the business community.
 We have signed into the County Council's Public Service Agreement with Central Government, and have responsibility for delivering a number of targets under that.
 We are also working with the County Council on producing a number of local service agreements in areas such as the elderly, youth services and highways.
-Whilst progress on these has been slower than anticipated, once signed, they will deliver more "joined up" working on the ground.
+Whilst progress on these has been slower than anticipated, once signed, they will deliver a more cohesive service.

-3.18 We are an active member of the Essex Online Partnership forum and regard partnership working in this area as particularly important, given our size and capacity.
-Whilst we decided that it was not in our interests to sign up to the Essex Procurement Agency, given our heavy external contractor profile and the budgetary sums involved, we have entered into an e procurement initiative with five other Essex Authorities to establish an "Essex Marketplace" using IDeA Marketplace solution.
+We are an active member of the Essex Online Partnership and regard partnership working in this area as particularly important, given our size and capacity.
+We have entered into an e procurement initiative with five other Essex Authorities to establish an "Essex Marketplace" using the IDeA Marketplace solution.